Massachusetts and Rhode Island Theft Crime Defense Attorney Ready to Fight For You

 When you think of fraud, you probably think of tricksters and liars.
 There are many types of criminal acts that fall under the umbrella of fraud.
 In its most basic form, an individual commits fraud when he or she knowingly makes a false statement as to a material (e.g., substantial and important) fact, intending that someone detrimentally rely on the false statement.
 The crimes of identity fraud and credit card fraud are increasingly on the rise in both Massachusetts and Rhode Island.

 When prosecutors charge an individual with burglary, they must sufficiently demonstrate that the defendant participated in the breaking and entering of a dwelling with the intent to commit a crime.
 The prosecution must prove that both elements were present – the breaking and entering and the criminal intent – in order to get a conviction.
 The penalties for a burglary conviction are quite severe, and often include a prison term of several years (and can include a sentence of life in prison in extreme circumstances).
 Speak with our Rhode Island burglary lawyer for more information.

 The theft crime of embezzlement also falls under the larceny umbrella.
 Embezzlement scandals often make the news due to their interesting storylines.
 However, embezzlement is no laughing matter.
 Essentially, an individual may be charged with embezzlement when he or she holds someone else’s property with the intent to convert the property.
 In essence, embezzlement happens when a defendant receives funds honestly, but then converts those funds fraudulently.
-The fact that you intended to repay the stolen property is not a valid defense to embezzlement.
+The fact that you intended to repay the stolen property is not a valid defense against embezzlement.

 Penalties for Theft Crimes in Rhode Island and Massachusetts